Hybrid Commerce Merges Digital and Physical Worlds Together

 Establishing a hybrid footprint for online retailers

-Being digital-only means that you’re not reaching all audiences.
+Being digital-only means you’re not reaching all audiences.
 Moving from online to brick-and-mortar isn’t easy, but the advantages of this commerce strategy can be significant.

 Research target demographics and local markets.

-Have a full understanding of your customers and where they live and shop.
+Make sure you have a full understanding of your customers and where they live and shop.
 Thorough research and identification of areas where you have the best chances of success is vital.

 Pilot pop-up shops in high-traffic areas.